Teradata/stacki-wiki/wiki/Developer/Building-From-Source.md

 # git clone git@github.com:Teradata/stacki.git
 ```

-Note: These instructions assume you have commit access to the
+*Note: These instructions assume you have commit access to the
 [Teradata/stacki.git](https://github.com/Teradata/stacki) repository,
 if you do not please
 [fork](https://help.github.com/articles/fork-a-repo/) the repository
-first, and then clone from your fork.
+first, and then clone from your fork.*

 ## Bootstrap and Build

+*Note: Make and our build system are very sensitive to time.
+Ensure your build server's time is set correctly before starting these steps.*

 ```
 # cd /export/src/stacki/centos (or sles)